guilhermebkel/Fake-Nubank/README.md

-# Fake-Nubank
+# Fake Nubank
-[React Native] A replicated version of Nubank App made in react native.
+A replicated version of Nubank App made in react native.